 The sequence number starts at 0 for every new image of the stream.

-To stop an image stream you must send a new
+To stop an image stream a GSC must send a new

-DATA_TRANSMISSION_HANDSHAKErequest packet with the frequency set to 0.
-The MAVLink node will acknowledge this by sending back an ACK packet containing the same data as in the request.
+DATA_TRANSMISSION_HANDSHAKErequest packet, with all 0 values.
+The MAVLink node will acknowledge this by sending back

 To use the two modules on your MAV, you have to do the following steps: